wmorgan/dcos-docs/1.7/administration/installing/cloud/packet.md

     - packet_project_id - Packet Project ID

-    - dcos_installer_url - Where to get DCOS
+    - dcos_installer_url - Where to get DC/OS
       https://downloads.dcos.io/dcos/EarlyAccess/commit/14509fe1e7899f439527fb39867194c7a425c771/dcos_generate_config.sh

     The following have default values and may be changed depending on your requirements: